jgordini/Notes/APL Quest/Float your Boat 2013-7.md

 [Comparison Tolerance](https://help.dyalog.com/latest/Content/Language/System%20Functions/ct.htm) `⎕CT` - determines the precision with which two numbers are judged to be equal
 [Data Representation](https://help.dyalog.com/latest/Content/Language/System%20Functions/Data%20Representation%20Dyadic.htm) `⎕DR` - converts the data type of its argument Y according to the type specification X
 [Each](https://aplwiki.com/wiki/Each) `¨` - applies its [operand](https://aplwiki.com/wiki/Operand "Operand") to each [element](https://aplwiki.com/wiki/Element "Element") of the [arguments](https://aplwiki.com/wiki/Argument "Argument")
+[Membership](https://aplwiki.com/wiki/Membership) `∊` - tests if each of the elements of the left [argument](https://aplwiki.com/wiki/Argument "Argument") appears as an element of the right argument
+[Print Precision](https://help.dyalog.com/latest/Content/Language/System%20Functions/pp.htm) `⎕PP` - number of significant digits in the display of numeric output

 **Concepts Used:**
 [Dfn](https://aplwiki.com/wiki/Dfn)